Rami97rgb/llama3-custom-inference/README.md

 We reach similar memory bandwidth utilization across a variety of sequence lengths.

 ## Speedup opportunities
-Although our custom inference decode kernel reaches the same performance as FA2, there is still some room for improvement when it comes to Toks/Sec throughput espcially for the prefill stage (we already use Pytorch FA2 for this).
+Although our custom inference decode kernel reaches the same performance as FA2, there is still some room for improvement when it comes to Toks/Sec throughput especially for the prefill stage (we already use Pytorch FA2 for this).
 We can speedup inference further by:
 1) Implementing a fused kernel for the RMSNorm layer (even Pytorch doesn't have a fused implementation for this).
 2) Implementing a fused kernel for the Rotary Embeding.